senserf/picos/README.txt

 	   desctructor was able to run, which might cause errors.
 Now, the forced deallocation of descendants takes place after the process subtype desctructor has run, which should be always safe.

+ R061030A  Fixed lots of nonsense to make this thing compile (and hopefully
+	   run) under Linux, including x86_64.